openstreetmap/openstreetmap-website/DOCKER.md

 ### Loading an OSM extract

 This installation comes with no geographic data loaded.
-You can either create new data using one of the editors (Potlatch 2, iD, JOSM etc) or by loading an OSM extract.
+You can either create new data using one of the editors (Potlatch 2, iD, JOSM, etc.) or by loading an OSM extract.
 Here an example for loading an OSM extract into your Docker-based OSM instance.

 For example, let's download the District of Columbia from Geofabrik or [any other region](https://download.geofabrik.de):